findItAroundMe/findIt/README.md

 5. [Development Progress](#Progress)

 ## Overview

 ### Description

-The application allows users to quickly find various places near their current location based on either previously selected preferences, a certain category, name, or distance and display a detailed page with information on user-selected locations.
+The application allows users to keep location-based memory blogs about their trips to various locations across the globe.

 ### App Evaluation

 - **Category:** Lifestyle / Travel
 - **Mobile:** This application will be primarily developed for mobile devices but can also be viable on computers, such as Yelp or other similar applications.
 The application intends to make use of the maps and location features of a mobile device.
-- **Story:** Analyzes the user's location and connects the user to nearby locations that might peak their interest/current needs.
+- **Story:** Analyzes the user's selected location and connect the user to a new or previously created blog for that location.
 - **Market:** Any individual can choose to use this application.
-- **Habit:** This application can be used as often as a users wants to depending on their need/desire to search for nearby locations.
+- **Habit:** This application can be used as often as a users wants to depending on their need/desire to digitize written memories of their experiences.
-- **Scope:** First we would ensure that a user can find locations of restaurants, entertainment, etc. that appear in a list (with a genre and address) based on their current location.
-Secondly, we would try to expand on the locatins find by providing more in-depth features that would allow users to inderatc with the locations found (i.e. directions, websites, contact information, etc.).
+- **Scope:** First we would ensure that a user can find the locations they indicate.
+Secondly, we would try to expand on the blog posts by location by allowing the to also view all blogs on one screen and search by location or date.).

 ## Product Spec